 The discipline of history is central to the liberal arts and a defining feature of the Jesuit intellectual tradition.
 Historical study at Saint Louis University, including SLU's history minor, grounds students in research, critical thinking and communication skills all while enhancing their cultural awareness.

-The minor offers small classes and one-on-one mentoring, while covering every time period and region of the globe.
+Saint Louis University's history minor offers small classes and one-on-one mentoring while covering every time period and region of the globe.
 The history undergraduate program hosts a vibrant extracurricular calendar that helps students network, hone their skills and share their passions for history.